 Cosmetology Instructor Training Programs and Schools

 Licensed cosmetologists who are interested in teaching can become cosmetology instructors, teaching others to become hair designers, nail technicians, estheticians or cosmetologists.
 Read on to find out more about cosmetology instructor training schools and programs.
-Schools offering Nail Technology degrees can also be found in these popular choices.

 What You Need to Know